 ’embedded in the sentence on line 8 is part of the syntactic content.)

 All of the text above (all text in a text file) makes up the resource.
-It's possible that a given resource will contain no natural language content at all (consider an HTML document consisting of four empty
+It's possible that a given resource will contain no localizable content at all (consider an HTML document consisting of four empty

 div elements styled to be orange rectangles).
-It's also possible that a resource will contain no syntactic content and consist solely of natural language content: for example, a plain text file with a soliloquy from Hamlet in it.
+It's also possible that a resource will contain no syntactic content and consist solely of localizable content: for example, a plain text file with a soliloquy from Hamlet in it.
 Notice too that the HTML entity

-’ appears in the natural language content and belongs to both the natural language content and the syntactic content in this resource.
+’appears in the localizable content and belongs to both the localizable content and the syntactic content in this resource.

 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.

-The key words MAY, MUST, MUST NOT, RECOMMENDED, SHOULD, and SHOULD NOT are to be interpreted as described in [RFC2119].
+The key words MAY, MUST, MUST NOT, OPTIONAL, RECOMMENDED, SHOULD, and SHOULD NOT in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

 This document describes best practices for the authors of other specifications, as well as recommendations for implementations and content authors.
-These best practices can also be found in the Internationalization Working Group's document [INTERNATIONAL-SPECS], which is intended to serve as a general reference for all Internationalization best practices in W3C specifications.
+These best practices can also be found in the Internationalization Working Group's document Internationalization Best Practices for Spec Developers [INTERNATIONAL-SPECS], which is intended to serve as a general reference for all Internationalization best practices in W3C specifications.

 Best practices in this document use [RFC2119] keywords in order to clarify the Internationalization Working Group's intentions regarding a specific recommendation.
 Following the recommendations in this document can help avoid issues during the W3C's "wide review" process, during implementation, or in the content that authors produce.
 This document is not, itself, normative and can be revised from time to time.